In Hollywood, they say any publicity is good publicity.

-- Use Custom Fields so you can tailor for each prospect's first name, blog title, website URL, etc. For a more detailed guide on how to create custom fields and templates,
+- Use Custom Fields so you can tailor for each leads first name, blog title, website URL, etc. For a more detailed guide on how to create custom fields and templates,

 - Edit the templates from within the email text section

-- Click Create new template to craft a specific message for each group of prospects.
+- Click Create new template to craft a specific message for each group of leads.